Robloxer228s/TimGUI/README.md

 # Update logs:

+16.11.25 - added servers in settings(save+share servers)

-16.11.25 - join to other users timgui XD(P.S: you can off this in settings)
+15.11.25 - join to other users timgui XD(P.S: you can off this in settings)

 13.11.25 - freeze/killaura updated